Self-driving cars are cool, but what about the self-driving data centre?

 Elimination of manual operations is a key tenet of the self-driving future of our IT systems, particularly as infrastructures continue to grow in size and complexity.
 Simplification and automation have enormous roles to play, and we're well on our way to fully realising the benefits across our data centers.
 The more we automate day-to-day data center tasks, the more we can maximise operational predictability, and enable teams to shift from fighting fires, to working on projects that actually provide business value.
 Our first step in the mission towards the self-driving data center is to remove the knobs and dials, and eliminate as much administrative pain as possible.

 Collecting data and interacting with surroundings

 Self-driving cars leverage cameras and sensors not only for guidance and navigation purposes, but also for safety.
-When it comes to the data centre, every piece of actionable intelligence is equally valuable.
-Sensing and being able to model the data centre environment is critical to understanding an evolving IT landscape, and collecting data in this way will be fundamental to becoming more predictive about how our data centres operate.
+When it comes to the data center, every piece of actionable intelligence is equally valuable.
+Sensing and being able to model the data center environment is critical to understanding an evolving IT landscape, and collecting data in this way will be fundamental to becoming more predictive about how our data centers operate.